apache/doris-website/versioned_docs/version-3.0/admin-manual/workload-management/sql-blocking.md

 1 row in set (0.01 sec)
 ```

-### 2 big query fusing test
+### 2 big query circuit breaking test
-Test fusing queries that have run for more than 3 seconds.
+Test query circuit breaker that have run for more than 3 seconds.
 The following is the audit log of a successful execution of q29 in Clickbench.
 It can be seen that it takes 4.5 seconds for this SQL to run.
 ```
 mysql [hits]>SELECT REGEXP_REPLACE(Referer, '^https?://(?:www\.)?([^/]+)/.*$', '\1') AS k, AVG(length(Referer)) AS l, COUNT(*) AS c, MIN(Referer) FROM hits WHERE Referer <> '' GROUP BY k HAVING COUNT(*) > 100000 ORDER BY l DESC LIMIT 25;
 +-----------------------------------------------------------------------+------------------+----------+---------------------------------------------------------------------------------------------------------------------+